Satharus/satharus.me/_posts/2019-12-04-writeup_egcert_finals_2019.md

 So it works, it prints a different string and waits for a keypress to exit.

-Sadly, the names for the functions were all garbage.
+Sadly, the names for the functions were all randomised.
 This made it kind of hard to get an idea of what was exactly going on.
 I wasted a lot of time renaming the functions, but it helped me understand what was going on.

 {: style="text-align:center"}
 ![cleanprogram](/assets/images/writeup-egcert-finals-2019/cleanprogram.png)

-On looking at the clean program, we find that the program basically decrypts the ciphertext that was in the cipher class and then executes a powershell with the decrypted text as an argument.
+On looking at the clean program, we find that the program basically decrypts the ciphertext that was in the cipher class and then executes PowerShell with the decrypted text as an argument.

 {: style="text-align:center"}
 ![debug](/assets/images/writeup-egcert-finals-2019/debug.png)

 I debugged the program until I could find the local variable containing the decrypted text.
-It is way too long for me to post here, but anyway it seemed like garbage with some meaningful code-like strings in the middle.
+It is way too long for me to post here, but anyway it seemed random with some meaningful code-like strings in the middle.

 {: style="text-align:center"}
 ![decoded code](/assets/images/writeup-egcert-finals-2019/decoded-code.png)